telezoic/Ophidian-Multitude-Python/README.md

 ####*What's different this time . . .*

 1: Speed.
-The Inquisitor-Python runs on BeautifulSoup and Requests.
+The Ophidian-Multitude-Python runs on BeautifulSoup and Requests.
 Speed is much improved in the absence of a headless browser. [note: The javascript heavy Proquest/ebrary pages call for a headless browser, you may have other vendors with similar demands]

 2: User interface is a trio of raw inputs, instead of a single line.